hanami/mailer/README.md

 ### Scope

-All the methods defined in the mailer are accessible from the template:
+All methods defined in the mailer are accessible from the template:

 ```ruby
 require lotus/mailer